mila3245/Comfort-food-project1/README.md

 -Incentives are needed to encourage people to give feedback.
 •	Online shoppers like the option of free shipping above a certain cost.
 -If people plan out the number of groceries needed for the next several meals, they can save on delivery and reduce food waste at the same time.
 Research:
-According to the research Evaluating Online Grocery Shopping Habits by International Food Information Council, Feb 2018:
-•	The biggest barriers to online grocery shopping are the cost of items/delivery, and the time it takes for groceries to be delivered.
+The biggest barriers to online grocery shopping are the cost of items/delivery, and the time it takes for groceries to be delivered, therefore People prefer to buy snacks than any other food (International Food Information Council, 2018)
-•	The top purchased grocery items are Snacks, cereals, and canned goods.
-While the least purchased items are Meat, seafood, dairy, eggs, and pre-made meals, indicating that the quality of perishable products is also a concern of online shoppers.

 User preferences
 •	It is faster than self-service in-store.
 •	It is easy to navigate the products categorized by type.
 •	Product information is easily identified in a set format.
-•	After getting used to the system, shopping online is much faster.
+•	Shopping online is much faster.
 What users do not like
 •	The built-in search function is difficult to use without a spelling check.
 •	The search bar only shows results for specific keywords, not similar or alternative suggestions.
 •	The process of adding an item to the trolley is hard to follow for beginners.
 •	Purchasing ingredients from different stores in one order is difficult.
-•	Pricing strategy: Free download to attract users.
-Upgrade to unlock more features for power users.
-But how to determine the free and paid features is a challenge to fulfil various user needs.
+•	Pricing strategies were found to be free download to attract users; Upgrade to unlock more features for power user; however, how to determine the free and paid features is a challenge to fulfil various user needs.
-•	The process of selecting alternatives within the same store.
 •	How to encourage purchase when the minimum expense for free shipping is not met.
-•	Helping customers in determining the number of goods.
-•	Delivery services vary between stores.
-How to help users quickly determine which store to use when shopping.

-Assumptions validated from the initial research.

-Our assumptions were validated because each of the points on user preferences listed above represents a potential group targeting the audience with different pain points.
-These include motivations and preferences in trying to save travelling and shopping time.
+Our Goals and Motivation
 Goals

 •	Get inspiration for cooking.
 •	Know the number of servings from a recipe.
 •	Get cooking tips.
 •	Buy quality food ingredients.
 •	Find nutrition information on the product.
 •	Have a shopping list to use in-store.

 Motivation
 •	Find recipes for specific ingredients.
 •	Find recipes for a certain type of dishes.